Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 ## ⚠️ Vector DB support ⚠️
-Out of the box all vector databases are supported.
+Out of the box, all vector databases are supported.
 Any vector databases requiring special configuration are listed below.

 ### Using local ChromaDB with Dockerized AnythingLLM
 - Ensure in your `./docker/.env` file that you have